Joshua 24 – The Covenant Renewed

 c.
 Serve Him in sincerity and truth: Joshua boldly called for a deep commitment and a true commitment.

 i.
 “The best test of sincerity is not always the open hostility of foes, for this often braces up the energies of combat, while at the same time it makes the path of duty clear.
 Still less is it at the hour of triumph over our foes, then there is no temptation to rebel.
-The real test of our faithfulness to God is in most cases is our power to continue steadfastly in one course of conduct when the excitement of conflict is removed, and the enemies with which we have to contend are the insidious allurements of ease or custom amid the common place duties of life.”
-(Redpath)
+The real test of our faithfulness to God is in most cases our power to continue steadfastly in one course of conduct when the excitement of conflict is removed, and the enemies with which we have to contend are the insidious allurements of ease or custom amid the common place duties of life.”
+(Spence in The Pulpit Commentary)

 2. (15) Choose God or choose your alternative.